wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 **[A.3.2.q2.2]** You need to send 1 GB of data stored on disk to a remote server over a single network link.
 The disk's read bandwidth is 500 MB/sec.
 The network link's bandwidth is 250 MB/sec, with a latency below 100 microseconds.
 How much faster would the transfer go using pipelining with a 100 MB buffer compared to no pipelining?
-Answer this question with a  back-of-the-envelope estimation, even though we saw in the practice questions that simulation results can be different.
+Answer this question with a  back-of-the-envelope estimation (even though we saw in the practice questions that simulation results can be different).

 **[A.3.2.q2.3]** Your business has a client-server setup for your computing needs.
 The client is on-site and there are